asciimike/mikemcdonald.co/content/cities/tokyo.md

 ### Ten Ryu Gyoza (Ginza)

-A Chinese restaurant on the north side of Ginza with the largest and juciest potstickers you've ever encountered.
+A Chinese restaurant on the north side of Ginza with the largest and juiciest gyoza you've ever encountered.
 Duck into the alcove, head to the back left corner, and take the elevator up to 4F.
 There's usually a line, so be prepared to wait for a seat.